connectrpc/connectrpc.com/docs/governance/rfc/004-dart-implementation.md

   - Should be supported on all platforms.
   - On the web, unary and server stream can be supported.
 - gRPC:
-  - Can be supported on native playforms with support for HTTP/2
+  - Can be supported on native platforms with support for HTTP/2

-These should be continously tested using the [conformance suite][conformance] on both native and web platforms.
+These should be continuously tested using the [conformance suite][conformance] on both native and web platforms.

 ### Others